 A "white Christmas" is defined as having an inch or more of snow on the ground on Christmas morning.
 How common is that in the Cincinnati area?
 Since snow depth measurements began in Cincinnati in 1916, the area has experienced a white Christmas only 16 times (about 16 percent of the time).
 During the most recent 30-year climatological normal period (1981-2010), the area experienced a white Christmas just 6 times (20 percent of the time).
 Cincinnati's most recent white Christmas occurred in 2010 when there was 4 inches of snow on the ground in the morning.

-The white Christmas probability map below (click for larger version) was created by NOAA's National Climatic Data Center (NCDC) and incorporates data from observing stations with at least 25 years or more of snow depth measurements during the period 1981-2010.
+The white Christmas probability map below (click for larger version) was created by NOAA's National Centers for Environmental Information (NCEI) and incorporates data from observing stations with at least 25 years or more of snow depth measurements during the period 1981-2010.